-When people talk about Korean ramen internationally, Shin Ramyun usually dominates the conversation.
+When people talk about Korean ramen internationally, Shin Ramyun takes up most of the conversation.
 But inside Korea, Ottogi Jin Ramen has quietly built one of the most loyal followings in the category.

-I’ve eaten Jin Ramen for years — during late-night study sessions, after long gym days, and on mornings when I wanted something warm but not aggressive.
-I’ve tested both the mild and spicy versions repeatedly.
-I’ve also compared them directly to Shin in controlled side-by-side tastings, especially when writing our Korean Instant Ramen Showdown.
+I've eaten Jin Ramen for years.
+Late-night study sessions, post-gym meals, mornings when I wanted something warm but not aggressive.
+I've tested both the mild and spicy versions repeatedly, and compared them side by side with Shin when writing our Korean Instant Ramen Showdown.

 Where Jin Ramen Fits in Korean Ramen Culture

-Here's a little gift for you to spice up Jin Ramen in 4 different ways as a bonus ;)
+Here's a bonus on how to spice up Jin Ramen four different ways:

 Jin Ramen Mild vs Spicy: Experience-Based Comparison